MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-removablestorage.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting grants normal users direct access to removable storage devices in remote sessions.

 If you enable this policy setting, remote users can open direct handles to removable storage devices in remote sessions.